nus-cs2103-AY2122S1/ip/docs/README.md

 There is no need to save manually.

 ### Editing the data file
-Jo's data are saved as a txt file `data/duke.txt`.
+Jo's data are saved as a txt file `duke.txt`.
 Advanced users are welcome to update data directly by editing that data file.

 ## Command Summary